 “There’s a certain bacteria called Bacillus cereus which is a spore-formed bacteria that settles in cooked rice and produces toxins,” Mr Mellor explains.

-Generally, as soon as food begins to cool below 60 degrees, bacteria that are able to survive the cooking process can begin multiplying.
+Generally, as soon as food begins to cool below 60 degrees, bacteria that can survive the cooking process can begin multiplying.

 So if you want to keep your leftovers for the next day, Mr Mellor says “it’s important to bring your food down from 60 degrees (the minimum temperature at which heat starts to kill bacteria) to 21 degrees in a maximum of two hours, then from 21 degrees to five degrees in no more than four hours.
 Then you keep it refrigerated for the life of the food.”